 The next level up from a hamlet is a village.
 To be classified as a village a settlement must have both a place of worship and a central meeting point.

 Fancy staying in a village?
-Try River View in Great Ayton.
-This village in the North York Moors has a village green, pub, cafes and one of the best ice cream parlours in Yorkshire!
+Great Ayton is a village in the North York Moors has a village green, pub, cafes and one of the best ice cream parlours in Yorkshire!

 To be classed as a town, the location must have multiple places of worship as well as central meeting points.
 Traditionally in England and Wales a town was a settlement with a charter to hold a market or fair.